perladvent/perldotcom/content/article/_pub_2000_09_ilya.md

 once.
 We, mathematicians, as a class, have a very good record in producing new and enlightening points of view.
 It could take 50 or 100 years, but typically it comes sooner or later.
-Maybe such questions may not be mapped into the negative spirit of the GÃ¶del program?
+Maybe such questions may not be mapped into the negative spirit of the Gödel program?

 Lastly, the questions on whether humans may be modelled by computers is far from having the "Of course, yes!" answer.
 Remember that there is a